sedgett/epever_solar_rs485/README.md

 ## Software

+- If the first boot (power on or reset button)
+  - Go into pass thru mode between the serial port and the RS485 port
+  - Check a timer var against millis() for a 1 min idle timer
+  - Reset idle timer if you receive data onthe serial interface
+  - If the idle timeout occure, proceed as if 2nd boot
+  - This mode enables you to use the epever software.
+As logn as you start the software in te first minute it will stay in pass thrumode.
+- If second+ boot
   - Scan for available SSIDs
   - If my home or starlink wifi is available, connect to the wifi.
   - Enable the RS485 controller
   - Query 20 registers from the solar controller using the modbus protocol
   - Post the data to a google spreadsheet via an HTTPS post through a Google form (super lightweight on the uC side compared to using the sheets API)
   - Set a 15 minute deep-sleep timer on the Real-time clock
   - Go to deep-sleep mode (turns off everything except the RTC clock)
   - 15 minutes later it powers back on and repeats.

 ## Dashboard
 I have done a few projects previously using a Google sheet to store data and a Looker datastudio report to display the data.
 I do like free tools.